vishaltak/gitlab-development-kit/doc/advanced.md

 #add iptables exceptions, or sudo service stop iptables
 ```

-You need to follow [runit install instruction](#runit) to install it manually.
+Follow [runit install instruction](#runit) to install it manually.

 NOTE:
 Although RHEL8 has a FIPS-compliant mode and GitLab can be installed with it
-enabled, GitLab is not FIPS-compliant and will not run correctly with it
+enabled, GitLab is not FIPS-compliant and doesn't run correctly with it
 enabled.
 [Epic &5104](https://gitlab.com/groups/gitlab-org/-/epics/5104) tracks
 the status of GitLab FIPS compliance.